roman-milk/roman-milk.github.io/a-secretary-changed.md

+===

- ****** A Secretary Changed Ch.
-20 ****** bysubslutjenna© Thank you for reading this latest chapter.
+Thank you for reading this latest chapter.
 I hope you enjoy it and as always, we are all adults in this tale and any similarities to anyone are purely coincidence.

  Also, these two timelines are about a week apart this time, with Ashley about a week ahead of Jenna.